 4. The Farm, San Benito, Batangas

 The Farm in San Benito Batangas is one of the best romantic Philippine destinations for couples.
-Situated a few kilometers from the metro, this boutique resort lets you try different wellness activities such as yoga classes, massages, and more.
+Situated a few kilometers from the metro, found in the Southern part of Luzon, this boutique resort lets you try different wellness activities such as yoga classes, massages, and more.
 Food is strictly vegan, meaning the resort doesn’t serve any dishes containing dairy or meat.

 5. BuDa, Davao